distbit0/prompts/simple_todos.md

 Phase 1: clarify and plan (no implementation yet):
 - Work through the todo list one todo at a time.
 - For the current todo, first find the code, documents, or sections it requires modification of, then propose an approach that addresses it.
-- Then ask me only non-obvious questions to remove actual ambiguity/uncertainty regarding my intent, to facilitate planning+implementation and to ask me to confirm the approach for that todo
+- Then ask me only non-obvious questions to remove actual & material ambiguity/uncertainty regarding my intent, to facilitate planning+implementation and to ask me to confirm the approach for that todo.
+Pls do not waste my time with obvious/confirmatory questions.
     - Append to each question "Default answer: " and then specify the default answer (how you will resolve the question if the user doesn't answer it)
 - Keep updating that todo's approach based on my clarifications until I accept it, or I implicitly accept it.
 - After the current todo's approach is accepted, record a concrete plan for it based on my comments, elaborations, and responses: